Comparison

 TL;DR

-Muse.ai (also known as Skiv) is a cloud video hosting platform with powerful AI search — upload your videos, and viewers can search inside them by objects, text, speech, and sounds.
+Muse.ai (now rebranded as Skiv) is a cloud video hosting platform with powerful AI search.
+Upload your videos, and viewers can search inside them by objects, text, speech, and sounds.
 It includes an embeddable player with 4K playback and unlimited bandwidth.
-FrameQuery is a local-first search tool for production teams — only lightweight proxies are uploaded for processing and deleted immediately after, with your search index stored locally.
+FrameQuery is a desktop search tool for production teams.
+Frames and audio are extracted on your device and sent for analysis, then discarded once analysis completes, with your search index stored locally.
 Search by scenes, faces, objects, and transcripts entirely offline.
 Choose Muse.ai to host and share searchable video; choose FrameQuery to search your own footage during production.

 At-a-glance comparison